 While this reduces their cost by around 20%, this also damages the perceived value of our product group when defects are found by our customers.
 Because we are a combined manufacturer and timber mill, we use more of our timber than anyone else.
 This means that it is absolutely critical for us to have quality timber, just as it is critical for you to receive a quality product.

 Internally scanning timber limits any surprises from popping up.
-This is one of the many reasons why some of Australia’s best and most credible manufacturers only use GoodWood Victorian ash for their manufacturing.
+This is one of the many reasons why some of Australia’s best and most credible manufacturers only use GoodWood Victorian ash and Tasmanian Oak for their manufacturing.